 DescriptionInnocent Until Caught is a graphic adventure game with an icon-based point-and-click interface.

-Innocent Until Caught is pretty standard in terms of design and interface.
-It features a mini-window at the bottom left of the screen which is alternately a mini-map of the area (showing all exits), and a looking glass for detecting small items.
+Innocent Until Caught is pretty standard in terms of design but introduces some innovations when it comes to the interface.
+It features a mini-window at the bottom left of the screen which is alternately a mini-map of the area (showing all exits) and a looking glass for detecting small items.
+The inventory is a box-window in which objects can be placed wherever player wants (even on top of others).
 Also, the plot is illustrated by a few rendered sequences, some of the first used in adventure games.